 The first keeper at the station was Albert Williams.
-After four years, he was removed from the office of keeper and tried his had at farming nearby.
-After a string of three, short-term keepers, the position was again offered to Williams in 1865.
+After four years, he was removed from the office of keeper and tried his hand at farming nearby.
+After a string of three short-term keepers, the position was again offered to Williams in 1865.
 He declined, but his wife Julia accepted.
 Since the station did not have a fog signal, Julia was able to maintain the light by herself, while raising three boys and two girls.

-Julia Williams tended the light for more than forty years, and during that time the only two nights she was absent from the lighthouse were when she attended the weddings of two of her sons.
+Julia Williams tended the light for more than forty years, and during that time the only two nights she was reportedly absent from the lighthouse were when she attended the weddings of two of her sons.
 As the water supply at the station was often insufficient, Julia would frequently take the station’s horse to the nearest stream to fetch water.
 Once there, Julia would give her children a bath if needed and then fill up two wooden buckets with water.
 More than once, the mare threw off the heavy buckets, but Julia would patiently refill them and give the horse a lump or two of sugar to calm her down.

 In 1905, Julia fell and broke her hip.
 Thinking it was only a minor injury, she continued to work for a few days, but soon had to be hospitalized.
-The fall brought an end to her lightkeeping career at the age of 81.
+The fall brought an end to her lightkeeping career at the age of eighty-one.

 The following recommendation was first contained in the Lighthouse Board’s annual report for 1894, and then regularly repeated until 1904.
 “The light-house at this station was built in 1856.
 It is of brick, with the outer wall stuccoed.
 The light is shown from an old-fashioned lantern, with triangular-shaped glass, built on top of the dwelling.
 The structure is unsightly and uncomfortable, and in winter the walls are damp.
 To put this building in good repair would cost as much, if not more, than to build a new modern structure.
 This can be done, it is estimated, for not exceeding $7,500, and it is recommended that an appropriation of that amount be made therefor.”